Binge-eating disorder is a serious eating disorder in which you frequently consume unusually large amounts of food and feel unable to stop eating.

 - Psychological issues.
 Many people who have binge-eating disorder feel negatively about themselves and their skills and accomplishments.
 Triggers for bingeing can include stress, poor body self-image and the availability of preferred binge foods.

 You may develop psychological and physical problems related to binge eating.

 Complications that may be caused by binge-eating disorder include:

 - Problems functioning at work, with your personal life or in social situations

 - Medical conditions related to obesity, such as joint problems, heart disease, type 2 diabetes, gastroesophageal reflux disease (GERD) and some sleep-related breathing disorders

 Psychiatric disorders that are often linked with binge-eating disorder include:

 - Substance use disorders

-If you think a friend or loved one has a binge-eating problem, steer them toward healthier behavior and professional treatment before the situation worsens.
-If you have children:
+If you think a friend or loved one has a binge-eating problem, steer her or him toward healthier behavior and professional treatment before the situation worsens.
+If you have a child:

-- Foster and reinforce a healthy body image, no matter what their size or shape is.
+- Foster and reinforce a healthy body image, regardless of body shape or size